praveenkumar7i/Devops/Exercises/Lab1-Kubernetes-Getting_Started.md

 **Deploy this app on Kubernetes** so that it is always running, portable, and can be scaled later.
 Simulate this  using the popular `nginx` container image (think of it as Zepto’s storefront web app).

-## Exercise 1: Kuvernetes Getting Started
+## Exercise 1: Kubernetes Getting Started

 **Goal:** Run your first app inside Kubernetes and access it.